annashipman/annashipman.github.io/_posts/2021-03-08-finance-part-1.md

 ![Graph showing growth against time, A and B marked](/img/growth_over_time.png)

 For example, this graph shows how you would expect growth to change depending on the age of the company.
 At A the company has higher debt.
 Growth requires funding.
-Plus it has hadless time to build up from previous years.
-Growth can really increase from A. At B, the company probably already has the market share and growth may well have peaked.
+Plus it has had less time to build up from previous years.
+Growth can really increase from A.

+At B, the company probably already has the market share and growth may well have peaked.

 ## Balancing the balance sheet